Nutritionist Calls For Reducing Sugar Intake For Optimal Well-being - UrduPoint

 Nutritionist Calls For Reducing Sugar Intake For Optimal Well-being

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Dec, 2023) A health expert on Thursday emphasized the need to reduce sugar intake to promote overall well-being and combat the rising health concerns associated with excessive sugar consumption.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Dec, 2023) A health expert has emphasized the need to reduce sugar intake to promote overall well-being and combat the rising health concerns associated with excessive sugar consumption.

 “Excessive sugar intake is a major contributor to various health issues, including obesity, diabetes, and cardiovascular diseases,” Dr Babar Saleem, a prominent nutritionist told a private news channel.